15 killed, several injured in Ella–Wellawaya bus accident - Sri Lanka

 Latest Headlines in Sri Lanka

-- Sri Lanka President urges unity and equality in Milad-un-Nabi message September 5, 2025
+- Sri Lanka pledges democracy, unity and justice at UNHRC September 8, 2025

-- 15 killed, several injured in Ella–Wellawaya bus accident September 5, 2025

-- Sri Lanka defers VAT on digital services to April 2026 September 4, 2025
+- Massive stocks of ICE chemicals seized across Sri Lanka September 8, 2025

-- Sri Lanka to close 33 inactive State-Owned Enterprises September 4, 2025
+- Sri Lanka President’s Fund announces scholarships for children of migrant workers September 8, 2025

-- Govt. considers handing over Mahinda Rajapaksa’s residence to CID September 4, 2025